AntoniaChroni/AntoniaChroni/README.md

 ### Hi, I’m Tonia 😊

-I’m a Senior Bioinformatics Research Scientist at the [Bioinformatics Core at the St. Jude Children’s Research Hospital](https://www.stjude.org/research/departments/developmental-neurobiology/shared-resources/bioinformatic-core.html).
+I’m a Senior Bioinformatics Research Scientist at the [Bioinformatics Core at the Department of Develpmental Neurobiology at the St. Jude Children’s Research Hospital](https://www.stjude.org/research/departments/developmental-neurobiology/shared-resources/bioinformatic-core.html).

 📊️ Support project analysis

 :rocket: Build and automate computational workflows and pipelines

-🧬 💪 Extensive experience with WGS/WES, sc-RNA-Seq, sc-ATAC-Seq and
-sc-TCR/BCR-Seq analysis in the context of tumor evolution and microenvironment
+🧬 Extensive experience with WGS/WES, sc-RNA-Seq, sc-ATAC-Seq and sc-TCR/BCR-Seq analysis in the context of tumor evolution and microenvironment